Toe-Tet/myanmarnrc/README.md

 This will add new configuration file, js file and blade file

 You can find
-- config file in config/myanmarnrc.php
+- config file at config/myanmarnrc.php
-- js file in public/vendor/myanmarnrc.js
+- js file at public/vendor/myanmarnrc.js
-- blade file in resources/views/vendor/myanmarnrc/input.blade.php
+- blade file at resources/views/vendor/myanmarnrc/input.blade.php

 ## Documentation
 #### Include NRC Filter Input